BACKGROUND IMAGE: stock.adobe.com

 Open source software security relies on community feedback -- which is more effective the more popular a project is -- as well as routine vulnerability scanning.
 When using open source code in proprietary software, businesses must bear the risks and enact security vetting beyond community input to ensure the software meets their corporate standards.
 For example, developers and testers should examine open source code for embedded spyware and other malware, as well as for vulnerabilities that can leave the proprietary software project open to being exploited by malicious parties.

-Organizations that rely on open source code in software projects should use vulnerability testing tools to ferret out susceptibility to problems like buffer overflows, address resolution protocol spoofing, distributed denial-of-service attacks and cache poisoning.
+Organizations that rely on open source code in software projects should use vulnerability testing tools to ferret out susceptibility to problems like buffer overflows, address protocol spoofing, distributed denial-of-service attacks and cache poisoning.
 Vulnerability testing can be incorporated into a software delivery pipeline.

 You should evaluate these five key areas for each project and for every piece of open source code.
 Open source code components are all governed by specific license terms, are built with varying degrees of performance and are subject to myriad potential quality issues.